gcspkmdr/HA-Hackathon/README.md

 7. There was no corelation between the validation loss and validation accuracy.
 It led to lot of unstabilty which was visibble during cross-validation.
 This was most likely because of the poor quality of dataset

+8. Removing outliers didn't give much boost to performance(Trees anyways aren't much affected by outliers, but maybe with NN they migh had)

 Things to explore

 RapidAI for feature enginering(Pandas dataframes are too slow.
 RapidAI uses GPU to speed up the proces)